General Interest/Area of Focus

 North American Historic Archaeology, with emphasis on the

 Most recently, he has focused his primary research interests on small-scale settlement processes on the pre-Civil War agrarian frontier, as typified by Illinois and the greater Midwest.
-Although a small number of representative sites have recently been excavated, the integration of these inherently small data sets and their application to broader regional and national questions of settlement dynamics will remain an active research area for many years to come.
-Currently, this work is exemplified by the ongoing analysis of the a number of small farmsteads (e.g., Chenoweth / 11MD771) and a ca. 1835-1870 abandoned townsite (Rocky Ford/Shelburn / 11LE72-74).
+Although an increasing number of these sites have been excavated, the integration of these typically small data sets and their application to broader regional and national questions of settlement dynamics will remain an active research area for many years to come.
+Currently, this work is exemplified by the recent publication of our work at the Seibert site (11S801), a ca. 1815-1860 farmstead complex in St. Clair County.

 1999 The Carp River Sawmill Company (20CH99): A Pre-Civil War Settlement on the South Shore of Lake Superior.
 The Michigan Archaeologist 45(2): 36-57).